pocketpy/pocketpy/README.md

 + [Live Python Demo](https://pocketpy.dev/static/web/): Python REPL of the latest version
 + [Live C++ Examples](https://pocketpy.github.io/examples/): Common usage of pkpy in C++

+> We are moving to v2.0 branch, which is a complete refactor of this project in C11.
+See [Migration Guide](https://pocketpy.dev/migrate/) for more details.

 ## Supported Platforms

 pkpy should work on any platform with a C++17 compiler.